Nagabhushanam2005/OpenwrtCommunityWifi/Raspbian_adhoc/Adhoc_batman_server.md

 # Ad-Hoc Network Server Configuration Guide

-## Understanding Ad-Hoc Networking
+## Overview

-An ad-hoc network represents a flexible, dynamically created network configuration that allows devices to communicate directly without relying on a predetermined infrastructure.
-Unlike traditional network setups, ad-hoc networks can be quickly established, making them ideal for scenarios requiring rapid, decentralized communication.
+This guide focuses on configuring a Batman-ADV network node as a server, detailing the specific modifications required for server-side setup.

-## Network Configuration Strategy
+## Network Configuration

 ### Network Topology
 - **Ad-Hoc Network Address Range**: 192.168.199.x